vb-consulting/pg_function_load_tests/README.md

 docker-compose exec test /bin/sh /scripts/run.sh
 ```

-Results will be save to `src/k6/results/` directory under the current timestamp subdirectory.
+Results will be saved to the `src/k6/results/` directory under the current timestamp subdirectory.

 ## Results

-These are the preliminary results conductedon my laptop until I find the suitable isolated server enviorment for testing.
+These are the preliminary results that will be conducted on my laptop until I find a suitable isolated server environment for testing.

 Test parameters:

 - Function returns 25 records.
 - Test running for 10 seconds.
-- 100 simulated concurent users.
+- 100 simulated concurrent users.

 | service tag | total req. | req. per second | error rate | source link | summary link |
 | ----------- | ---------: | --------------: | ---------: | ----------: | -----------: |